moon0326/artisan/README.md

 ## Laravel Artisan as a Package

 Laravel Artisan is not available as a composer package.
-This package makes it easy to use Laravel Artisan as a composer package.
+You can use Laravel Artisan in your project with this package.

 ## Installation
 1. Run ```composer require moon/artisan```